tjboise/PoFormer/README.md

 # PoFormer

-This Repo contains the **"PoFormer dataset"** which is a dataset for pothole segmentation task.
+This Repo contains the **dataset** which is a dataset for pothole segmentation paper: *Transformer–CNN Hybrid Framework for Pavement Pothole Segmentation*

-It is the proposed dataset shown in the submitted paper:

-*Transformer–CNN Hybrid Framework for Pavement Pothole Segmentation*